 ‘It looks like we have a man-eater.’ said Charles cocking his rifle.

 ‘Don’t be so ridiculous Charles,’ said George.
-‘You know they only attack for food and rarely turn man eater even after they have killed two or even three people.’
+‘You know they only attack for food and rarely turn man eater even if they have killed two or even three people.’

 ‘What about the gunshot it could have scared it off.’ suggested the guide.

-‘Well there is no point us speculating, I want to see the beast a hunter’s instinct tells me it is the mate that I seek.’ said Charles eventually passing the bottle of whisky to George.
+‘Well there is no point on us speculating.
+I want to see the beast a hunter’s instinct tells me it is the mate that I seek.’ said Charles eventually passing the bottle of whisky to George.